harness/developer-hub/docs/continuous-integration/ci-technical-reference/build-and-push-to-ecr-step-settings.md

 #### Base Image Connector

-Select an authenticated connector to download base images from a Docker container registry.
+Select an authenticated connector to download base images from a DockerHub container registry.
 If you do not specify a **Base Image Connector**, the step downloads base images without authentication.
 Specifying a **Base Image Connector** is recommended because unauthenticated downloads generally have a lower rate limit than authenticated downloads.

 #### Optimize